nigusekelile/HackBio_Internship/Stage_4_Pipeline_Implementation_ll/report/Stage_4_report.md

 Benedict Orile Ajunku (@orile)

 ## Introduction
 Gliomas are a type of brain tumor originating from glial cells, which support nerve cells in the central nervous system.
-They are classified by their aggressiveness, with glioblastomas being the most severe.
+They are classified by their aggressiveness, with glioblastomas being the most severe (Shields & Choucair, 2014).
 The isocitrate dehydrogenase (IDH) gene mutation is a key factor in glioma classification, as IDH-mutant gliomas have a better prognosis than IDH-wildtype.
 IDH status plays a critical role in understanding tumor behavior, guiding treatment strategies, and assessing patient survival outcomes in neuro-oncology.
 The most commonly occurring malignant brain tumors are gliomas (Ceccarelli et al., 2016).

 ## Methodology and Results